jeroenniesen/AzureSentinelForwarder/README.md

    - EventHubName
 4. Make sure docker is installed.
 Run from a commandshell docker-compose up.
 5. The AzureForwarder will now forward all events from your Azure Sentinel Workspace to an EventHub

+## About
+I started this project to learn more about the Azure Sentinel rest API.
+It turns out, the project came in handy.